byu-transpolab/ceen565/docs/01-intro.md

 traveled by facility type.
 What percent of the region's VMT occurs on freeways?
 What percent of the region's lane-miles are freeways?

-1. Open the output highway network.
-Create a map of the highway links showing PM period level of service based on the volume to capacity ratios in the table below.
+1. Create a map of the highway links showing PM period level of service based on the volume to capacity ratios in the table below.
 How would you characterize traffic in Roanoke?
 Which is the worst-performing major facility?